2nd International Forum on Complementary Pathways for Admission of Refugees to Third Countries

 The Department will invite an international audience from stakeholders relevant to the establishment and expansion of complementary pathways, including:

-- Government officials and other civil servants with competencies in education, labour and admission policies;
+- Government officials and other civil servants with competencies in education, labour and immigration policies;

-- Professors and other academic staff representing universities interested in fostering inclusion of refugee students;
+- Professors and administrative staff of academic institutions interested in fostering inclusion of refugee students;

 - Members of the private sector, civil society and other interested stakeholders including student associations and refugee-led organizations;